-There was a stylish-looking variant of the GCN that plays DVD movies and contained other multimedia functionality called the Panasonic Q, but only in Japan
+There was a stylish-looking variant of the GCN that plays DVD movies and contained other multimedia functionality called the Panasonic Q, but it was only sold in Japan

-and only for those who care not about the health of their wallet
+and nowadays can only be bought by those who do not care about the health of their walletnote

 Oh, and the slow, haunting theme

 that plays when you turn on the thing?
 It's the start-up theme for the old Famicom Disk System

 , slowed down a whole bunch.
 Pretty neat